nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### **Appendix D: Effort**

-**Difficulty Level:**
+**Difficulty Level:** Overall _Medium_ difficulty (averaged total votes by all members)

 **Challenges Faced:**
-* During the first milestone, we decided to "morph" by creating a parallel package and using AB3 as code reference.
+- During the first milestone, we decided to "morph" by creating a parallel package and using AB3 as code reference.
   We would copy over whichever code we deem relevant.
 Halfway through the milestone, one of us realised that doing this possibly violated [`Constraint-Brownfield`][tp constraints brownfield].
 After checking with our tutor/prof, we had to restart again, effectively wasting our effort and restricting our duration for `milestone 1` by half.
-* During morphing, the refactor of `Person` to `Event`, as well as `AddressBook` to `Scheduler` was tedious and required a lot of careful checking.
+- During morphing, the refactor of `Person` to `Event`, as well as `AddressBook` to `Scheduler` was tedious and required a lot of careful checking.
 Despite using IDE features like refactor and find-and-replace, there were still variable name and comments which we had to change, and we had to painstakingly double-check everything.
-* Furthermore, the morphing process also invalidated many of the existing test cases (from AB3) resulting in the Java CI failing for a prolonged period.
+- Furthermore, the morphing process also invalidated many of the existing test cases (from AB3) resulting in the Java CI failing for a prolonged period.
 We spend a lot of time in `milestone 2` changing/fixing the broken test cases, which left us with not a lot of time to implement new features in `milestone 2` and `milestone 3`.

 **Effort Required:** High effort for the morphing process.

 **Achievements of Project:**
+- Created a working product
+- Experienced making UML diagrams digitally

 [tp constraints brownfield]: https://nus-cs2103-ay2223s2.github.io/website/admin/tp-constraints.html#constraint-brownfield